 Every day Simpluris and other class action administrators send notices in all shapes and sizes to unsuspecting presumed class members about lawsuits potentially adjudicating their rights and possible compensation.
 What is a class action?
-Why are they writing me?
+Why are they writing to me?
 What do I do?
-This article provides a fundamental introductory guidance to class action law and administration for anyone seeking introductory information on the subject.
+This article provides fundamental introductory guidance to class action law and administration for anyone seeking introductory information on the subject.

 And it is admittedly confusing.

 Courts sometimes welcome class actions as an alternative to multiple similar lawsuits.
 Class actions are particularly useful for smaller individual claims that would otherwise be uneconomical lawsuits but address largely pervasive wrongful activities, such as a cellular telephone company overcharging millions of people each month a small amount.
 No one, individually, wants to bother suing over $30 of improper charges every year.
 Class actions allow these aggrieved consumers to collectively bring their ‘similar’ multiple claims for a company’s systematic large-scale misconduct that impacts each customer essentially in similar ways.
 Indeed, business defendants sometimes even appreciate the virtues of class actions as there is a single merits determination on a legal issue rather than facing multiple lawsuits again and again that may have varying rulings.
 Of course, class actions can be massive litigation undertakings taking years to resolve with immense administrative challenges of identifying class members and notifying them of their rights and claim procedures (and that is where Simpluris makes it easier for everyone, the courts, parties, class members and attorneys).